bikeshaving/crank/docs/WIP.md

 console.log(list.props.children.length); // 2
 ```

 As with HTML, Crank elements can have contents, and these contents are referred to as *children*.
 Insofar as an element can have children which are also elements, elements form a tree of nodes.
-Renderers will then walk this tree in the course of rendering.

 ```jsx
 const el = <div>{"a"}{1 + 1}{true}{false}{null}{undefined}</div>;